Final Examination (film): Production

 It was shot in the United States in summer 2002 in Hawaii and on Hawaii Kai in Honolulu in O'ahu.
 The slasher film videorecording was produced Royal Oaks Entertainment and directed by Fred Olen Ray (credited as Ed Raymond), as producers worked Hugh Jorgan, James Valdez.
 The film based on a screenplay from the writers Sean O'Bannon and Kimberly A. Ray.

 Fred Olen Ray says there were two versions, one adult, and one for the family market.
 Andrew Stevens played a role in the family version, in order to maintain his Screen Actors Guild health insurance.
 Jay Richardson played the role (a detective) in the adult version.

 Soundtrack

 The score was composed by Thomas Barquee, record producer Steve Gurevitch and the brothers David Wurst and Eric Wurst.

-Release & reception
+Release

 The film premiered on 3 January 2003 as direct to video production.
 It was published and distributed by Artisan Home Entertainment in Santa Monica, California.

+Reception

+A review at Medium found that "This movie was like traveling in a time machine to the late ’80s or early ’90s when Fred Olen Ray was making this kind of entertaining, shitty schlock."
+Another commentator lamented: "f only Final Examination had the same patina of joyful sleaze of other Fred Olen Ray films, then it may have been redeemed; when Fred Olen Ray directs under a pseudonym, however- he’s “Ed Raymond” here- one should take that as a sign of what’s to come."